carsonbergen/WalkDog/README.md

     - See if their friends posted
     - Receive information about outgoing friend requests
     - See achievements they earned
-- Users can also edit some their profile data via the settings modal on the my profile page:
+- Users can also edit some of their profile data via the settings modal on the my profile page:
     - Username
     - Name
     - Dog's name